 Discussion on the findings helped to generate common bonds and like-experiences for those participating.
+Internal characteristics were listed on a flip chart for reference during the training.

-After discussion of the growth challenges, participants watched a brief video (www.youtube.com/watch?v=J-swZaKN2Ic) featuring Carol Dweck titled "The power of yet:

-Believing you can improve."
-Conversations comparing ways in which we respond to failure showcased learning from the video and focused on Dweck's concepts of fixed and growth mindset.
+After discussion of the growth challenges and internal characteristics, participants watched a brief video (www.youtube.com/watch?v=J-swZaKN2Ic) featuring Carol Dweck titled "The power of yet: Believing you can improve."
+Conversations comparing ways in which students respond to failure focused on Dweck's concepts of fixed and growth mindset.
 Further discussion compared abilities associated with and the consequences of praising others in ways that reinforce either fixed or growth mindsets.
-Concluding the section on mindset was a listing of the benefits (derived from Dweck's video) of a growth mindset.
-According to Dweck's study, those with a growth mindset: 1) experienced greater achievement, 2) held a more accurate sense of strengths/weaknesses, and 3) had lower levels of depression.
+Concluding the section on mindset is a listing of the benefits (derived from Dweck's video) of a growth mindset.
+According to Dweck, those with a growth mindset: 1) experienced greater achievement, 2) held a more accurate sense of strengths/weaknesses, and 3) had lower levels of depression.
 Participants were challenged to apply the growth mindset when learning was more difficult in personal relationships as well as professional challenges.
 The transition from growth mindset to perseverance was then established, changing the conversation from personal challenges to goal achievement.